 Many people think that their chronic dizziness is normal, especially in the aftermath of a car accident.
 If your symptoms do not go away quickly or begin to interfere with your ability to function, seeking medical care is important.
 Testing can reveal an underlying reason for the symptoms, which will allow you to begin a comprehensive treatment plan.

 Dizziness can also be a symptom of certain car accident injuries, including whiplash and concussions.
 If you are experiencing dizziness after a car accident, it is important to seek care quickly.
-Certain injuries may go unnoticed and worsen in the time when you have not begun treatment.
+Certain injuries may go unnoticed and worsen when you have not begun treatment.
 Because dizziness is associated with brain injuries such as concussions, immediate care may be necessary.

 In addition to addressing dizziness, if you are experiencing constant anxiety or anxiety that impacts your daily life, reach out to professionals for help.
 Share these struggles with your loved ones so they can offer support as you seek mental health care and work to manage your anxiety.